Tag Archives: Berkeley medical marijuana

 A Berkeley teenager is facing two felony counts after authorities say he robbed a 31-year-old Davis woman during a drug deal in Berkeley involving medical cannabis.

 Jerrone Horn, 19, was arrested Dec.
-5 at his home in the 1300 block of Delaware Street after police tied him to the crime using a telephone number.
+5 in the 1300 block of Delaware Street after police tied him to the crime using a telephone number.

 According to court documents, on Nov.
 16, a victim reported being robbed by people with a gun at Allston Way and Bonar Street shortly before 7 p.m.
 The suspects had responded to a Craigslist advertisement related to the sale of medical cannabis.